 Data is collected everywhere

-Used in companies customer register
+Used in the companies customer register

 In its simplest form, it is about data in customer registers used to email advertisements and offers.

-In its most advanced form, the information is filtered and sorted to allow advertisers to reach targeted advertising to particularly interesting audiences.
+In its most advanced form, the information is filtered and sorted to allow advertisers to reach targeted advertising to, particularly interesting audiences.
 For example, if you do a Google search for Cycling or bike touring, you can be sure to continue to see ads on cycling.